Middle Years Programme

 Personal Project Information

 During the 10th grade year, all students are expected to complete the Personal Project.
 The project is a product, event, or experience that captures and reflects the learning and development that the student has experienced over the course of their entire education.
-Much like the Exhibition in the Primary Years Programme (grade 4) and Senior Project (grade 12), the Personal Project provides an opportunity for students to explore their passions, inner-most thoughts, capabilities and future trajectory.
+Much like the Exhibition in the Primary Years Programme (grade 5) and Senior Project (grade 12), the Personal Project provides an opportunity for students to explore their passions, inner-most thoughts, capabilities and future trajectory.
 Be sure to check out our display of Personal Projects either online or at the library (depending on health advisories) in April of 2021.

 The MYP asks that the School District is very clear on our expectations of students, teachers and the community.
 Working towards this transparency, we have established four policies so that all stakeholders have a common understanding of our thoughts and expectations for our learning community.
 Through the framework and guidance of the MYP, the District has crafted policies based on Academic Honesty, Assessment, Special Education Needs, and Language.
 These policies were drafted with input from the district leadership team and faculty and will be annually updated.